Last Updated on 3 weeks by traveldrafts

 Is it worth taking the ATM Caves tour?

-We struggled with this question a lot before doing the ATM caves tour.
+We really struggled with this question before taking the ATM caves tour.
 We oscillated between going and not going several times until we decided to go because we probably won’t be back in Belize anytime soon.
 And if there are unique places in the world, this is undoubtedly one of them.

-The ATM Caves tour is quite expensive – it’s even one of the most expensive activities and tours we’ve ever done.
-On the other hand, it’s also one of the most fun, unique and amazing things we’ve ever done.
+The ATM Caves tour is quite expensive, making it one of the most costly activities and tours we’ve ever done.
+On the other hand, it’s also one of the most fun, unique, and amazing things we’ve ever done.
 It is absolutely unforgettable and, therefore, worth the high cost.

-Which company to choose to go to the ATM Caves?
+Which company should you choose to visit the ATM Caves?

-In our experience, the tours are basically the same, whatever company you choose.
+In our experience, the tours are essentially the same, regardless of the company you choose.
 Or at least the most reputable ones.
-Costs may vary slightly, but they also end up being very similar, as everyone knows the prices charged by the competition.
+Costs may vary slightly, but they ultimately become very similar, as everyone is aware of the prices charged by the competition.

 The difference tends to be made by the size of the groups and the guides, and in both cases, it isn’t easy to know what to expect when booking.
-In our case, we were in doubt about going with MayaWalk Tours or Explore Inland Tours, as they have a good reputation and offered us the same price.
+In our case, we were uncertain about choosing between MayaWalk Tours and Explore Inland Tours, as both have a good reputation and offer the same price.

-We ended up choosing Explore Inland Tours because it seemed that the group that day would be smaller.
+We chose Explore Inland Tours because it seemed the group that day would be smaller.
 We were very satisfied because the guide was excellent (one of the best guides we’ve ever had), the food was very good, and the group was very small since there were only 4 of us.

 Is it possible to visit the caves without a guide?

 No!
 Entry to the cave is prohibited without the presence of a certified guide.
-In any case, believe me when I say I wouldn’t want to, nor would I be able to do it.
+In any case, I assure you I wouldn’t want to, nor would I be able to do it.

 The ATM Cave Tour